Tuesday, March 27, 2018

 Is it guilt and shame?

-That may play a roll short term.
+That may play a temporary roll short term.
 But if the change is to last it must go beyond guilt and shame.

 Long term change occurs only if ¹three things happen: